data-to-insight/ofsted-ilacs-scrape-tool/README.md

 ## Future work
+- We have started some early placeholder work on sentiment analysis of the inspection reports.
+At the moment, this is only shown in the Excel download summary (not on the web based summary to improve readability).
+The positive/negative sentiment within the inspection reports needs some further work developing both the thresholds and more detailed work on better understanding the report text.

 - Some of the in-progress efforts are included as a point of discuss or stepping stone for others to develop within the download .xlsx file.
 For example a set of columns detailing simplistic inspection sentiment analysis based on the language used in the most recent report (ref cols: sentiment_score, inspectors_median_sentiment_score, sentiment_summary, main_inspection_topics). *Note that the inclusion of these columns does not dictate that the scores are accurate, these additions are a starting point for discussion|suggestions and development!!*